shopbeam/flash-widget-example/README.md

 on the object tag:
 - data: url to the compiled swf widget
 - id: "shopbeam-widget-swf-unbootstrapped-" + the product uuid, analogous to the img id above
-- data-shopbeam-url same value as img
+- `data-shopbeam-url` same value as on the img element
-- width and height: same as img
+- `width` and `height`: same value as on the img element
-- FlashVars: this are the parameters for the flash widget (encoded as url query parameters):
+- `FlashVars`: this are the parameters for the flash widget (encoded as url query parameters):
- - widgetUuid: the uuid copied from the img id above
+ - `widgetUuid`: the uuid copied from the img element id above
- - imageUrl: image url (src) on the img above
+ - `imageUrl`: image url (src) on the img element above

 Here's a template version of the flash embed: